Sam Langford: Later career

-Later career

 Langford fought heavyweight Fred Fulton twice, losing the first by seventh-round technical knockout and the second by a four-round decision.
 Langford was 34 and 35 in each respective fight.
 Langford was much heavier, yet much shorter than Fulton.

 On June 5, 1922, Langford knocked out Tiger Flowers in only the second round.
 Langford was mostly blind and Flowers would soon afterwards win the World Middleweight Championship.

 In 1923, Sam Langford fought and won Boxing's last "fight to the finish" for the Mexican Heavyweight title.

-His last fight was in 1926, when his failing eyesight finally forced him to retire.
-Langford was 43 years old and completely blind.

 Films exist of Langford fighting Fireman Jim Flynn and Bill Lang.

 One story characterizing his career involved Langford in a bout where he had been ordered not to throw any knockout punches until after the 7th round.
 So walking out for the 8th round, after 21 minutes of patting away, Langford touched gloves with his opponent.
 "What's the matter, Sam, it ain't the last round!" said his mystified opponent.
 "Tis for you son," said Langford, who promptly knocked his opponent out.
 Another story involves Langford at a fight where just before it began he apologized to the audience and said he would have to make it a quick fight as he had a train to catch very soon.
 He then knocked out his opponent within the first round, apologized to the audience once again, and left, just in time to catch his train.

+His last fight was in 1926, when his failing eyesight finally forced him to retire.
+Langford was 43 years old and almost completely blind.

 Life after boxing

-Langford eventually went completely blind and ended up penniless, living in Harlem, New York City.
-In 1944, a newspaper column was published about his plight, after which close to $10,000 was donated by fans to help Langford.
-The column was titled "A Dark Man Laughs" and was written by Al Laney of the New York Herald Tribune.
-Eventually, funding was obtained to pay for successful eye surgery.
+When Al Laney sought out Sam Langford to write an article in 1944, Langford was forgotten or considered dead by many.
+He lived "in a dingy hall bedroom" in Harlem, New York City on money given by a foundation for the blind.
+He had only twenty cents to his name.
+Laney reported that Langford was amiable and intelligent, an engaging storyteller, and did not want pity.
+Langford was quoted as saying, "I had plenty good times.
+I been all over the world.
+I fought maybe three, four hundred fights and every one was a pleasure."
+Following the publication of the article "A Dark Man Laughs" in the New York Herald Tribune, Laney conducted a campaign that raised almost $10,000 USD to be put into a trust fund for Sam Langford, as well as a variety of gifts including a guitar.

-Langford was enshrined in the Ring Boxing Hall of Fame and Canada's Sports Hall of Fame in 1955.
-He died a year later in Cambridge, Massachusetts, where he had been living in a private nursing home.
+Langford was enshrined in The Ring magazine Hall of Fame and Canada's Sports Hall of Fame in 1955.
+He died a year later, on January 12, 1956, while living with his daughter in Cambridge, Massachusetts.

-In 1999, Langford was voted Nova Scotia's top male athlete of the 20th century.

-In 2013, the jazz trio Tarbaby released a CD entitled Ballad of Sam Langford.
-In 2016, Jacob Sampson premiered the play Chasing Champions, a dramatization of Langford's life which Sampson both wrote and starred in as Langford.

-In 2018 Langford was ranked fifth in a selection of the greatest 15 athletes in Nova Scotia's history.